ClickHouse/ClickHouse/docs/en/sql-reference/aggregate-functions/reference.md

 Returns Float64.
 When `n <= 1`, returns +∞.

+!!! note "Note"
-Function uses numerically unstable algorithm.
+    This function uses numerically unstable algorithm.
 If you need [numerical stability](https://en.wikipedia.org/wiki/Numerical_stability) in calculations, use the `covarSampStable` function.
 It works slower, but provides lower computational error.

 ## covarPop(x, y) {#covarpopx-y}

 Calculates the value of `Σ((x - x̅)(y - y̅)) / n`.

 !!! note "Note"
-    This function uses a numerically unstable algorithm.
+    This function uses numerically unstable algorithm.
 If you need [numerical stability](https://en.wikipedia.org/wiki/Numerical_stability) in calculations, use the `covarPopStable` function.
 It works slower but provides a lower computational error.

 ## corr(x, y) {#corrx-y}

 Calculates the Pearson correlation coefficient: `Σ((x - x̅)(y - y̅)) / sqrt(Σ((x - x̅)^2) * Σ((y - y̅)^2))`.

+!!! note "Note"
-Function uses numerically unstable algorithm.
+    This function uses numerically unstable algorithm.
 If you need [numerical stability](https://en.wikipedia.org/wiki/Numerical_stability) in calculations, use the `corrStable` function.
 It works slower, but provides lower computational error.

 ## categoricalInformationValue {#categoricalinformationvalue}